de Rham Theory for Tame Stacks and Schemes with Linearly Reductive Singularities: de Rham Theory for Schemes with Isolated Linearly Reductive Singularities

 But $H^s(f'_*\XPS^t)=H^s(f_*\XS^t)\otimes_{k,F_k}k$; in particular,

 By Corollary \ref{cor:tamedegen}, the above cohomology groups are finite-dimensional $k$-vector spaces.
 The degeneracy of the conjugate spectral sequence shows

 and so

 which implies the degeneracy of the hypercohomology spectral sequence by Lemma \ref{l:homological}. \end{proof} Although our proof of Theorem $\ref{thm:st}$ goes through stacks, the statement of the theorem is purely scheme-theoretic.
 We would similarly like to remove the stack from the statement of Theorem $\ref{thm:hyp}$.
 We can do so when $M$ has large enough dimension. \begin{theorem} Let $M$ be a proper $S$-scheme with isolated linearly reductive singularities.
-If $\dim M\geq 4$ and $M$ lifts mod $p^2$, then
+If $\dim M\geq 4$ and $M$ lifts mod $p^2$, then the stack $\mf{X}$ of Theorem \ref{prop:cslrs} lifts mod $p^2$, and so